cryptosharks131/lndg/README.md

 ### Build and deploy
 1. Clone respository `git clone https://github.com/cryptosharks131/lndg.git`
 2. Change directory into the repo `cd lndg`
-3. Initialize db and admin backup `touch db.sqlite3 && touch lndg-admin.txt`
-4. Copy and replace the contents (adjust custom volume paths to LND and LNDg folders) of the `docker-compose.yaml` with the below: `nano docker-compose.yaml`
+3. Copy and replace the contents (adjust custom volume paths to LND and LNDg folders) of the `docker-compose.yaml` with the below: `nano docker-compose.yaml`
 ```
 services:
   lndg:
     build: .
     volumes:
       - /home/<user>/.lnd:/root/.lnd:ro
-      - /home/<user>/<path-to>/lndg/db.sqlite3:/lndg/db.sqlite3:rw
-      - /home/<user>/<path-to/lndg/lndg-admin.txt:/lndg/lndg-admin.txt:rw
+      - /home/<user>/<path-to>/lndg/data:/lndg/data:rw
     command:
       - sh
       - -c
       - python initialize.py -net 'mainnet' -server '127.0.0.1:10009' -d && supervisord && python manage.py runserver 0.0.0.0:8889
     network_mode: "host"
 ```
-5. Deploy your docker image: `docker-compose up -d`
+4. Deploy your docker image: `docker-compose up -d`
-6. LNDg should now be available on port `http://localhost:8889`
+5. LNDg should now be available on port `http://localhost:8889`
-7. Open and copy the password from output file: `nano lndg-admin.txt`
+6. Open and copy the password from output file: `nano lndg-admin.txt`
-8. Use the password from the output file and the username `lndg-admin` to login
+7. Use the password from the output file and the username `lndg-admin` to login

 ### Updating
 ```